 Major annual Buddhist festivals are hugely impressive and take place in most towns across Bhutan.
 Dance ceremonies are performed by monks in spectacular costumes and are watched by the local people, who dress up in their finest clothes.

 Impressive and vast, Bhutan is strewn with huge, imposing structures housing political and administrative centres, the Royal Family and the Buddhist monk communities.
-Some of the most rewarding to visit are; Tiger’s Nest (Taksang), located in the cliffside of the Paro Valley
+One of the most rewarding to visit is; Tiger’s Nest (Taksang), located in the cliffside of the Paro Valley

 Without a doubt, Bhutan offers some of the most spectacular scenery and trekking terrain on earth.